i-Rony/supabase-integration-starter/README.md

-# Expo Starter kit
+# Internship Starter

-This starter kit runs on Expo and has 5 basic free screens.
+This kit runs on Expo and has 5 basic free screens.
 To quickly get started, simply do:

 - `yarn`
 - `yarn start`